Corned Beef and Potato Pie

 Peeled and chopped potatoes in a pan of water

-Drain the water from the potatoes and mash until soft, adding a little salt and pepper for seasoning.
+Drain the water from the potatoes and mash until smooth, adding a little salt and pepper for seasoning.

 Potatoes in a pan being mashed

 Open the tin of corned beef and add to a bowl.
-Chop into small squares.
+Cut the corned beef into small chunks.

 Corned beef being chopped with a knife